NemboKid/final-project/README.md

 - MacOS 10.14 (Mojave)

-**Instructions for setting up everything:**
+**Instructions to setup project:**
 1) Clone repo
 2) Start ganache-cli in terminal
+3) In your terminal, from client folder, `npm install`.
+This step was impossible to transfer from my local machine and isn't dependent on the Github files.
+Without npm install here, react-script can't be found.
-3) From the terminal, in the client folder inside the project, type `npm run start`.
+4) From the terminal, in the client folder inside the project, type `npm run start`.
 This should start the server on http://localhost:3000/
-4) In the project folder, type `truffle migrate`, could also be done with the flag `--reset`
+5) In the project folder, type `truffle migrate`, could also be done with the flag `--reset`
-5) On localhost:3000, start interact with the contract through Metamask.
+6) On localhost:3000, start interact with the contract through Metamask.
 Make sure to import the seed words you got from `ganache-cli`

 **Ropsten Testnet**